Supervisory Board report

 Composition of the Supervisory Board

-In accordance with the Corporate Governance Code, all Supervisory Board members are independent.
-Furthermore, the Supervisory Board complies with the Electricity Act, which stipulates that the majority of Supervisory Board members has no direct or indirect links with legal entities (or shareholders thereof) engaged in the production, purchase or supply of electricity or gas.
-Certain Supervisory Board members hold positions at companies, which have a customer or supplier relationship with TenneT.
-It should be noted that these Supervisory Board members have not been involved in any business dealings between their respective companies and TenneT.
-Contract reviews, negotiations or awards between the companies were conducted at the appropriate business levels and in the ordinary course of business.
+In accordance with the Dutch Corporate Governance Code, all Supervisory Board members are independent.
+Furthermore, the Supervisory Board complies with the Electricity Act, which stipulates that the majority of its members have no direct or indirect links with legal entities (or shareholders thereof) engaged in the production, purchase or supply of electricity or gas.

 Supervisory Board meetings and other topics